-Prerequisites are required for a number of courses offered at VanceGranville Community College and are intended to provide the student with the proficiency needed for success in a given course.
+Prerequisites are required for a number of courses offered at Vance-Granville Community College and are intended to provide the student with the proficiency needed for success in a given course.
 The student, with assistance from his or her academic advisor, is responsible for checking prerequisites at the time of registration.
 Students failing to meet the required prerequisite(s) for a course(s) may be dropped or withdrawn at any time the deficiency is discovered.

-Under certain circumstances, local or state prerequisites or co-requisites may be waived by submitting a Request to Waive Prerequisite and Co-requisite form to an advisor.
+Under certain circumstances, local or state prerequisites or co-requisites may be waived by submitting a Special Permission Registration Form to an advisor.
 Approval is also required from the appropriate Academic Dean and the Vice President of Learning, Student Engagement & Success (CAO).